180Protocol/180protocol/protocolAggregator/anjunaEnclave/README.md

     Number of serialised avro records in file: 5704247 or ~ 5.5 Mn

-* Azure SGx VM with specs: With SGx chip, 16G RAM, Standard DC4s v2, Quod core
+* Azure SGx VM with specs: With SGx chip, with Anjuna Runtime , 16G RAM, Standard DC4s v2, Quod core
  Performance:
     Approx time to deserialize recrods: ~ 25 Min
+    Number of serialised avro records in file: 5704247 or ~ 5.5 Mn
+    Note: With SGx Anjuna decryption also included in process.

+* Azure SGx VM with specs: With SGx chip, without Anjuna Runtime , 16G RAM, Standard DC4s v2, Quod core
+ Performance:
+    Approx time to deserialize recrods: ~ 24 Min
     Number of serialised avro records in file: 5704247 or ~ 5.5 Mn
     Note: With SGx Anjuna decryption also included in process.